Fugitive Slave Convention: Resolutions

+Text of the Resolutions, from The North Star, September 5, 1850, p.
+3.

 Impact of the statements

-The stwtements published "exceed in atrocity the most sanguinary edicts of the most sanguinary club which sat during the French revolution."
+The statements published "exceed in atrocity the most sanguinary edicts of the most sanguinary club which sat during the French revolution."
 They are "a sad portent in the history of public affairs," which "augurs alarming consequences to the Union."
 According to the New York Herald, the "free nigger convention" was "one of the most bare-faced, impudent, and presumpt[u]ous exhibitions of fanaticism and treason, which was ever perpetrated in any country."

 Attendees and their roles

 Compared with previous abolitionist meetings, the people at Cazenovia were extraordinarily diverse.
 Not only were there both Black and white participants, there were many women, who were welcomed.
 A correspondent wrote, "A large number of persons of every sect in religion, of every party in politics, and every shade of complexion, met in this magnificent temple of nature" [the grove].

-Based on the Convention proceedings, published in Frederick Douglass's North Star and the National Anti-Slavery Standard, most easily consulted in Proceedings of the Black State Conventions 1840–1865, the Madison County Whig, and the New-York Tribune, from where they were reprinted elsewhere, attending the convention were:
+Based on the convention proceedings, published in Frederick Douglass's North Star and the National Anti-Slavery Standard, most easily consulted in Proceedings of the Black State Conventions 1840–1865, the Madison County Whig, and the New-York Tribune, from where they were reprinted elsewhere, attending the convention were: